 When his sentence was pronounced, Giordano Bruno said the famous words “Maiori forsan cum timore sententiam in me fertis quam ego accipiam” (It may be you fear more to deliver judgement upon me than I fear judgement).
 When he was dying, on February 17th, 1600, he refused to look at the crucifix.
 He was sharing the destiny with the crucifix and thought that the Church wanted to make it appear as his torturer.

 See the inn of Pope Borgia’s mistress

 Known as Locanda della Vacca, Inn of the Cow, this was the little hotel managed by Vannozza Cattanei in nearby Vicolo del Gallo 11/14.
 Mistress of Pope Alexander VI Borgia, she’s also the mother of his four children Lucrezia, Cesare, Giovanni and Goffredo, all born in this building.

-In the 15th century Campo de’ Fiori, became a thriving trading centre.
+In the 15th century Campo de’ Fiori, became a thriving trading center.
 So several inns opened, and Vannozza’s was one of them.
 Today we can’t visit it but we can still see the family crest.

 Vannozza, famous for her business mind, transformed the family building into the Locanda della Vacca inn in 1514 after the death of Pope Alexander VI Borgia.
 Hers was one of the most popular inns of the area also because it was apparently a place for prostitution.

 All around are shops and restaurants

 Framing the piazza are many restaurants, bars and bistros.
 Here you can stop all throughout the day for any type of meal, snack, drink.
 Not far from the square, in Via del Pellegrino, is the lovely Syrian restaurant Sciam and the delicious street food eatery Supplizio.